JCGDuncan/JCGDuncan.github.io/README.md

 # JCGDuncan.github.io

-I am making website for mu portfolio.
+I am making a website to ??? my portfolio.
 It will be a journey full of joy.